 - Planning the burial ceremony, inclusive of cultural traditions.

-ARBOR can offer counselling with the ARBOR Aboriginal Counsellor at your home, local community areas or at an Anglicare WA office.
-You will receive support and ARBOR will walk with you through your journey.
-ARBOR is also able to identify yarning circles for you to connect with.
+ARBOR can offer counselling with the ARBOR Aboriginal Counsellor at home, local community areas or at an Anglicare WA office.
+The bereaved will receive support and ARBOR will walk with them through their journey.
+ARBOR is also able to identify yarning circles for the bereaved to connect with.